LeAndrew98/Wii-Nunchuck/README.md

 ### Case Design

+When designing the case, I took the original case design from the dropbox provided, and extended the width of the base by 3/8 an inch and also extended the length by 0.2 inches, all in Corel Draw.
+You can find my Pi case diagram [here](https://github.com/LeAndrew98/Wii-Nunchuk/blob/master/Documentation/PiCaseDiagram.pdf).

 The case is created by cutting pieces of acrylic using a lazer cutter from the Prototype lab in Humber College.